-- a.
-Composite dust samples shall consist of at least two subsamples. - b.
-Every component that is being tested shall be included in the sampling. - c.
-Composite dust samples shall not consist of subsamples from more than one type of component. - d.
-The results of composite dust samples shall be evaluated by comparing the residual lead level as determined by the laboratory analysis from each composite dust sample with applicable single-surface dust-lead hazard or clearance levels for lead in dust on floors, interior windowsills, and window troughs divided by half the number of subsamples in the composite sample. - 641-70.7(135) Firms.
-All firms that perform or offer to perform lead-based paint activities after September 15, 2000, must be certified by the department.
-Firms shall employ only appropriately certified employees to conduct lead-based paint activities, and the firm and its employees shall follow the work practice standards in 641-70.6(135) for conducting lead-based paint activities. - 70.7(1) A firm wishing to be certified shall apply on forms supplied by the department.
+- b.
+Reports shall be due on January 15, April 15, July 15, and October 15 of each year.
+[ARC 8502B, IAB 2/10/10, effective 1/13/10] - 641-70.7(135) Firms.
+All firms that perform or offer to perform lead-based paint activities must be certified by the department.
+Firms shall employ only appropriately certified employees to conduct lead-based paint activities, and the firm and its employees shall follow the work practice standards in 641-70.6(135) for conducting lead-based paint activities.
+A firm must employ at least one certified individual in order to receive or maintain firm certification.
+Beginning April 22, 2010, firms that perform or offer to perform renovation must be certified by the department. - 70.7(1) A firm wishing to be certified shall apply on forms supplied by the department.
 The firm must submit: - a.
 A completed application form. - b.
 Documentation that the firm will employ only appropriately certified lead professionals to perform lead-based paint activities.
 In addition, the firm must document that the agency and its employees or contractors will follow the work practice standards in 641-70.6(135) for conducting lead-based paint activities. - c.
 The certified firm must maintain all records required by 641-70.6(135), with the exception of elevated blood lead (EBL) inspection reports, for three years.
-Certified firms that are also certified as elevated blood lead (EBL) inspection agencies must maintain elevated blood lead (EBL) inspection reports for at least 10 years. - 70.7(2) Reserved.
+Certified firms that are also certified as elevated blood lead (EBL) inspection agencies must maintain elevated blood lead (EBL) inspection reports for at least 10 years. - 70.7(2) Firms must be recertified each year.
+To be recertified, the firm must submit the following: - a.
+A completed application form. - b.
+Documentation that the firm will employ only appropriately certified lead professionals to perform lead-based paint activities.
+In addition, the firm must document that the firm and its employees or contractors will follow the work practice standards in 641-70.6(135) for conducting lead-based paint activities.

 641-70.8(135) Lead-safe work practices training program approval and lead-safe work practices contractor registration.
+Rescinded IAB 2/10/10, effective 1/13/10.